José de León Toral: Assassination

 On 17 July 1928, two weeks after Obregón had been re-elected as president, León Toral, a sketch artist, entered La Bombilla restaurant in San Ángel, where a party honoring Obregón was under way.
 Disguised as a caricaturist, he drew caricatures of Obregón, the orchestra director, and Aarón Sáenz, and showed them to Obregón, who told him the caricatures were well done and suggested that he should continue.
 When Obregón turned to sit down, León Toral drew a gun and shot him five or six times in the back, killing him instantly.

 León Toral was arrested immediately and pleaded guilty, claiming that he killed Obregón to facilitate the establishment of the Kingdom of Christ.
 Mother Conchita was also arrested and received a 20-year prison sentence but was pardoned after serving 13 years; she eventually married Carlos Castro Balda, a bomber of the Mexican Chamber of Deputies.

 Execution

 José de León Toral was sentenced to death and executed by firing squad on Saturday, February 9, 1929 in the Palacio de Lecumberri.
 His last words were ¡Viva Cristo Rey!
 (Long Live Christ the King!), the battle cry of the Cristeros.
 He was buried in the Spanish Pantheon.

 Conspiracy theory

-The Mexican historian Rius Facius rediscovered the testimony of the inspection of Obregón's corpse carried out by a doctor.
+The Mexican writer Rius Facius rediscovered the testimony of the inspection of Obregón's corpse carried out by a doctor.
 The testimony stated that the body had bullet holes of different calibers, which suggested that more than one weapon was used to assassinate Obregón.
-This builds up this theory that although José de León Toral undoubtedly fired one weapon, he was not the only one, and there were others as well.
+This led to the theory that although José de León Toral undoubtedly fired one weapon, he was not the only one, and there were other shooters as well.

+Primary Sources

+León Toral, José de, and Concepción Acevedo y de la Llata.
+1929.
+El Jurado De Toral Y La Madre Conchita : Lo Que Se Dijo Y Lo Que No Se Dijo En El Sensacional Juicio : Versión Taquigráfica Textual.
+Mexico, D.F: publisher not identified.

+León Toral, José de, and Concepción Acevedo y de la Llata.
+1928.
+Requisitoria Del Ministerio Público Y Alegatos De Los Defensores En El Jurado De José De León Toral Y Concepción Acevedo Y De La Llata : Reos Del Delito De Homicidio Proditorio Del General Alvaro Obregón.
+México: Talleres Gráficos de la Nación.

+Toral de De León, Maria.
+1972.
+Memorias De María Toral De De León [1. ed.] ed.
+México: Editorial Tradición.